rwmingis/InterruptButton/README.md

 *  This libary should not be used for mission critical or mass deployments.
 The developer should satisfy themselves that this library is stable for their purpose.
 I feel the code works great and I generated this library because I couldn't find anything similar and the ones based on loop polling didn't work at all with long loop times.
 Interrupts can be a bit cantankerous, but this seems to work nearly flawlessly in my experience, but I imagine maybe not so for everyone and welcome any suggestions for improvements.*

-Special thanks to @vortigont for all his input and feedback, particuarly with respect to methodology and implementing the ESP IDF functions to allow this library to work on both platforms.
+Special thanks to @vortigont for all his input and feedback, particuarly with respect to methodology, implementing the ESP IDF functions to allow this library to work on both platforms, and the suggestion of RTOS queues.